 Stewart called the university’s response a bit beside the point.

-“It’s disappointing because it wasn’t even about what the GBI is going to say.
+“It’s disappointing because it wasn’t even about what the [Bureau] is going to say.
 We’ve all seen the video.
-It was about, can we be an example across the country of how to resolve things, even if you disagree, peacefully,” Stewart told Truthout.
+It was about: Can we be an example across the country of how to resolve things, even if you disagree, peacefully?”
+Stewart told Truthout.
 “But as is the case a lot, they’d rather fight about it to try and protect either their image or their finances.”

-Stewart said Schultz’s family is still waiting to review the investigative file from the GBI to file a civil suit against the university.
+Stewart said Schultz’s family is still waiting to review the investigative file from the Bureau to file a civil suit against the university.

 Meanwhile, students and activists are waiting to see if more arrests are still to come.

-“We as people have to find a way to hold the police accountable … to actually change the laws against the police so that they can be held accountable for their actions,” Hudson said.
+“We as people have to find a way to hold the police accountable, … to actually change the laws against the police so that they can be held accountable for their actions,” said Hudson of the African American Equality Committee.